Gazprom Neft PR service:

 — Which part of the oil business will be digitized fastest — upstream (exploration and production) or downstream (refining and sales)?

 — That’s a highly speculative question.
-Although downstream is, thus far, closer to digitization, that is connected with market characteristics.
+Although downstream is, thus far, closer to digitalisation, that is connected with market characteristics.
 Retailing and sales is subject to intense competition, and new technologies give a major advantage; a refinery is a far more contained facility than an oilfield.
-But that doesn’t mean, however, that digitization isn’t needed upstream — it’s coming, but in its own time.
+But that doesn’t mean, however, that digitalisation isn’t needed upstream — it’s coming, but in its own time.
 There aren’t any straightforward upstream facilities left.
-We’re implementing projects under Arctic conditions, in the Far North — under the harsh natural environments of these regions digitization becomes of primary importance, and individual projects can be digitized very quickly.
+We’re implementing projects under Arctic conditions, in the Far North — under the harsh natural environments of these regions digitalisation becomes of primary importance, and individual projects can be digitized very quickly.

 — In 2010 the Ministry of Energy initiated the creation of the state “Neftekontrol” information system.
 Is Gazprom Neft involved in this work?